chrisnoonan98675/site/xl-deploy/concept/f5-big-ip-plugin.markdown

 Download the plugin distribution ZIP file from the [XebiaLabs Software Distribution site](https://dist.xebialabs.com).
 Place the plugin JAR file and all dependent plugin files in your `XL_DEPLOY_SERVER_HOME/plugins` directory.

-Install Python 2.7.x and the additional [pycontrol](https://pypi.python.org/pypi/pycontrol) and [suds](https://pypi.python.org/pypi/suds) libraries on the host that has access to the BIG-IP load balancer device.
+Install Python 2.7.x on the host that has access to the BIG-IP load balancer device.

+**Note:** If you are using a plugin version prior to 5.5.0, you must also install the `pycontrol` 2.0+ and `suds` 0.3.9+ Python libraries.

 ## Using the plugin